Drivetrain Solutions

 Key Insight

-Large-format retail follows capital signals before permits.
-The $2.5B+ market value and active property transfers indicate the market is in a pre-entitlement, pre-permit phase.
-The same corridors experiencing high commuter volume, grocery dominance, and retail leakage are also where capital activity tends to concentrate.
+Large-format retail typically follows capital signals before permits are filed.
+The $2.5B+ market value and active property transfers indicate a pre-entitlement, pre-permit phase.
+Capital activity tends to concentrate in the same corridors that show high commuter volume, grocery dominance, and retail leakage.

 6Strategic Recommendations